*updated for 2019

 #4 What I See Doesn’t Affect Me Negatively

-Even if the teen has upstanding modesty and flees from sexually immoral media, FOMO it is still worthy of your consideration.
-Fear Of Missing Out (FOMO) is when a teen sees (through social media) what their friends are doing or where they are or what they have and feels anxiety or sadness for being left out.
-This anxiety and sadness can lead to lead to depression among many other health conditions.
+Even if the teen has upstanding modesty and flees from sexually immoral media, negative consequences abound.
+Competition, comparisons, body dysmorphia, and FOMO are worthy of your concern.
+Fear Of Missing Out (FOMO) is when you see/perceive what friends are doing or what they have then feel anxiety or sadness.
+This anxiety and sadness from “missing out” can lead to lead to depression among many other health conditions.
 It is also this FOMO which drives many teens to anxiously and repeatedly check their feeds, consuming more and more of their time, attention, and confidence.

 1- Monitor – not spy – your child’s social media accounts.
 Look for areas of concern and address it with abundant grace.
 Remember, for many it is an addiction.

-2 -Ween off the constant connectivity slowly.
+2 –Wean off the constant connectivity slowly.
 Every notification “bing” sends a shot of pleasure chemical into the brain reinforcing the addiction.
 Begin helping turn off social media dependency by disabling notifications.

 4 -Disable the worst ones.
 For some, narrowing down to only 1 or 2 media platforms (or maybe even zero) can be extremely beneficial.
 Cut out the ones you cannot follow up on or which you know to be dangerous for your child.
-This is easy on Apple devices under “RESTRICTIONS” but, unfortunately, close to impossible on Android based phones.
+This requires you to block their ability to download new apps without your password and can be done easily through iOS Screen Time Content & Privacy Restrictions or by restricting the Google Play store on an Android which requires a third party service or the child’s permission to activate Google Family Link.